Tutorial 10: Complex Data-Types

 A resource’s or statement’s property value is given as follows:

-- An element in the values list is a list with values corresponding to the dataType’s sequence:
+- An element in the values list is a list with values corresponding to the dataType’s sequence; thus a property can have multiple values (provided that ‘multiple’ is set to ‘true’ in the propertyClass), where each value is a list with values according to its complexType.

 - The position within the list determines by which element in the dataType’s sequence it is defined.

 - Here, the elements of the value list are simple data-types, more concretely real numbers.
-In other cases, any SpecIF value could be allowed, e.g. multi-language texts, pointers to enumerated values of the data-type or values of a nested complex data-type.
+In general, values of any SpecIF dataType are allowed, e.g. multi-language texts, pointers to enumerated values of the dataType or the values of a nested complex data-type.

 {